meenakshiarya22/mcp_demo/README.md

-# Weather MCP Server
+# MCP Hands-on Workshop

-This project is a reference implementation of a **Model Context Protocol (MCP)** server that connects to the **National Weather Service (NWS) API**.
-It allows MCP-compatible clients, such as **Claude for Desktop**, to fetch real-time weather alerts and forecasts for locations within the United States.
+This repository contains a comprehensive collection of **Model Context Protocol (MCP)** examples, exercises, and server implementations.
+It serves as both a learning resource and reference for building MCP-compatible applications that integrate AI assistants with external tools and services.

 ## Features